jja42/MacroTrace/README.md

 # Macro Trace

-- A lightweight Windows macro recorder and player with web-based sharing.
+A lightweight Windows macro recorder and player built in C, with web-based sharing.

-- Built in C.
-- Users can record keyboard and mouse events, save them as JSON macros, and share them through a static website.
+Users can record keyboard and mouse events, save them as JSON macros, and share them through a static website.

-- Supports almost all Input Types, barring only special keyboard specific keys and extra Mouse Buttons.
+Supports almost all input types, except for a few special keyboard keys and extra mouse buttons.

 ---